 - Pet Remedy Natural De-Stress & Calming Spray

 The day Lou’s vet introduced me to cat calming sprays was a game changer for Lou and me.
-While I can’t speak for cat parents every, I have to say incorporating a cat calming spray into our daily lives has made a big difference for us, but more importantly, it has made trips to the vet much less stressful.
-Reducing her anxiety is as simple as spraying her favorite blanket with the calming spray ten to fifteen minutes before leaving the house.
+While I can’t speak for cat parents every, I have to say incorporating a cat calming spray into our daily lives has made a big difference for us, but more importantly, it has made trips to the vet much less stressful situations.
+Reducing her anxiety is as simple as spraying her favorite blanket with the calming spray bottle ten to fifteen minutes before leaving the house.
 It’s simple, inexpensive, and effective.
 What could be better than that?